cosmos/cosmos-sdk/docs/basics/query-lifecycle.md

 ### gRPC

 ::: warning
 A patch introduced in `go-grpc v1.34.0` made gRPC incompatible with the `gogoproto` library, making some [gRPC queries](https://github.com/cosmos/cosmos-sdk/issues/8426) panic.
-As much, the SDK requires that `go-grpc <=v1.33.2` is installed in your `go.mod`.
+As such, the SDK requires that `go-grpc <=v1.33.2` is installed in your `go.mod`.

 To make sure that gRPC is working properly, it is **highly recommended** to add the following line in your application's `go.mod`: